 A tongue-tie is a condition wherein the skin connecting the baby’s tongue to the floor of the mouth is either too short or extends too far to the front of the tongue.
 The babies with these conditions are not able to latch correctly and tend to pull the nipple.
 You should look for any such signs of tongue-tie-related problems and get medical help.

 Can You Avoid Getting Sore Nipples by Limiting Baby’s Time at Breast?

-Breastfeeding should not be a discomforting or painful experience for the mother.
-It is instead an experience that strengthens the mother and the baby’s bond.
-The mother should get the hang of the correct way to breastfeed her baby to stay away from any such breastfeeding complications.
-Your timely action can help you improve your condition of sore nipples quickly.
+Breastfeeding should not be an uncomfortable or painful experience for the mother.
+It is, instead, an experience that strengthens the bond between the mother and the baby.
+The mother should get the hang of the correct way to breastfeed her baby to stay away from any such breastfeeding issues.
+Timely action can help her get some relief and treat sore nipples quickly.